Hack-And-Slash13/Awesome-Intelligence-AI/DEPLOYMENT.md

 # Deploying to Render

-Follow these steps to deploy Hope AI to Render:
+Follow these steps to deploy Awesome Intelligence AI to Render:

 ## Prerequisites
 - A GitHub account